I've a rather unique perspective about life.

 Bio

-She is both a certified end of life doula with Quality of Life Care and is a Mayo Clinic Certified Wellness Coach.
+She is both a Mayo Clinic Certified Wellness Coach and a certified end of life doula with Quality of Life Care.

 Rebecca currently works as a music director, professional musician and as a music teacher/coach in addition to her wellness coaching.
 She is passionate about sharing the joy of music and helping others through coaching in a way that inspires and uplifts.